sobopla/blog-challenge/README.md

 homepage.
 All `Entry`-related routes will go in the `entries` controller and all `Tag`-related routes will go in the `tags` controller.

-These are features (roughly equivilent to the routes you'll need) your app should offer:
+These are features (roughly equivalent to the routes you'll need) your app should offer:

 1. Show all entries
 2. Show a particular entry (by id)